REALITY STREET : Douglas Oliver

 See John Hall's review at Jacket magazine.

-Whisper "Louise" was completed with the help of Doug Oliver’s second wife, Alice Notley.
+Whisper "Louise" was completed after his death with the help of Douglas Oliver’s second wife, Alice Notley.

 Includes 11 b+w photographs